groonga/groonga/doc/source/reference/commands/table_remove.rst

 ``table_remove`` fails for such referenced tables, to avoid breaking of left tables with missing references.

-Here is an example for a table which is used as key type.
+Here is an example for a table which is used as a key type.

 The following commands create a table ``User`` going to be removed and another table ``AdminUser` depending on the first table via its key